jazzyjackson/MIXINTvNegative1/Readme.markdown

 - a subscription can be made to a process, so that asynchronous data can be handled as an event stream via Server Sent Events API (SSE)
 - A GET request to a directory (ending in '/') is returned by generating the workspace/web application described by a 'figtree'
+- an OPTIONS request performs a `stat` call and returns an object containing inode, ctime, atime, permission and ownership information
 - A GET request to a file path will stream the file from disk to the caller
 - a PUT request to a file path will stream data from a caller to the operator's disk
 - a POST request creates a child process in a shell of its own and pipes the stdio between the operator and caller (aka server and client)
 - a DELETE request does what you expect
-- an OPTIONS request performs a `stat` call and returns an object containing inode, ctime, atime, permission and ownership

  ```js